lewiswestcott/WebDevProject-BSc-Year-2/README.md

 # WebDevProject
- A Project for Web App Development
+ A Project for the 30 credit Web App Development Module as part of my BSc in applied computing.